shaylonmizukami/shaylonmizukami.github.io/essays/DesignPatterns.md

 <br><br>

-The essay above used ChatGPT for spelling and grammar correction/suggestions.
+The essay above used DeepSeek for spelling and grammar correction/suggestions.